 Intended outcome Success criteria Improved vocabulary and oral language skills among disadvantaged pupils and the gap narrows between them and their peers.
 Assessments and observations indicate improved oral language skills.
 Children are able to engage with vocabulary and discuss the meanings of words.
 Assessments will include engagement in lessons, book scrutiny and formative assessment where data demonstrates the gap is narrowing.
 Improved reading and phonics attainment amongst disadvantaged pupils to narrow the gap between them and their peers, so that pupil premium children are achieving at least in line with national expectations.
 Outcomes, in 2024/25: In KS1 - 82% meet the expected standard in Year 1 Phonics Screening This will increase to 91% by the end of Year 2 75% meeting the expected standard in Reading In KS2 - 73% meet the expected standard by the end of Year 6 in Reading Improved writing attainment among disadvantaged pupils.
 Outcomes, in 2024/25: 70% meet the expected standard in KS1 Writing 78% meet the expected standard in KS2 Writing To achieve and sustain improved wellbeing for all pupils, particularly our disadvantaged pupils.
-Demonstration of sustained high levels of well-being through: Analysis of Thrive data.
+Demonstrations of sustained high levels of well-being through: Analysis of Thrive data.
 Participation in enrichment activities Student voice, parent surveys and teacher observations.
-For every Pupil Premium child to attend at least one extracurricular activity each school year and have equal access to the same opportunities as their peers.
-All Pupil Premium children engage with at least one extracurricular activity and pupil voice demonstrates the benefit of this.
-All disadvantaged children attend at least one residential during their time at Nerrols.
-If they do not is by choice not for financial reasons.
+For every Pupil Premium child to attend at least one extracurricular activity All Pupil Premium children engage with at least one extracurricular activity and pupil voice demonstrates the benefit of this.

+each school year and All disadvantaged children attend at least one residential

+have equal access to during their time at Nerrols.
+If they do not is by choice not for

+the same financial reasons.

+opportunities as their

+peers.